-2.3.
+2.1.
 Random Walk Theory

 The term "random walk" refers to price changes that do not follow any sort of pattern.
-There is no correlation between all types of change and earlier changes.
-Price swings in the stock market are usually independent and random.
-The random component arises as a result of fresh knowledge about the price of specific shares.
-The expected value of the random magnitude can be zero and can be positive or negative.
+There is no correlation between many of change and earlier changes (Lim et al., 2012).
+Price swings in the stock market are usually independent and random (Lim et al., 2012).
+The random component arises because of fresh knowledge about the price of specific shares.
+The expected value of the random magnitude can be zero and can be positive or negative (Alam et al., 2020).
 Market efficiency theories are only tangentially related to the random walk theory, which asserts that past data is unrelated to present value.
-If the market is inefficient, historical prices cannot be used to forecast present prices.
-This suggests that in a weakly efficient market, investors are unable to profit from previous information, which is unusual (abnormal returns).
+If the market is inefficient, historical prices cannot be used to forecast present prices (Lim et al., 2012).
+This suggests that in a weekly efficient market, investors cannot profit from previous information, which is unusual (abnormal returns).